ray-project/ray/doc/source/cluster/metrics.md

 1. **Simplist**: Use Grafana with Ray-provided configurations, which include default Grafana dashboards showing some of the most valuable metrics for debugging Ray applications.
 2. **Recommended**: Use Ray Dashboard which embeds Grafana visualizations and look at metrics together with logs, job info and so on in a single pane of glass.
-3. **Manual**: Set up Grafana, or other tools like CloudWatch, Cloud Monitoring, and Datadog from scratch.
+3. **Manual**: Set up Grafana or other tools like CloudWatch, Cloud Monitoring, and Datadog from scratch.

 Here are some instructions for each of the paths: